whileunless/lazy_dog/README.md

 Instant confirmations and sub-second block times, based on [the PHANTOM protocol](https://eprint.iacr.org/2018/104.pdf)!.
 Lazy dog is perfect money, ready to ossify.
 Soon to exceed Bitcoin's market cap by a factor of 100!
+Lazy dog keeps the chain unpolutted with inscriptions, tokens, and all that spam.
+If you want any of these than go BTC, SOL, ETH, AVAX and all that junk.
+We do one thing, peer-to-peer cash, and we do it well.
+Just perfect money, 100 x Bitcoin,  nothing more.

 ## Requirements